ibm-js/requirejs-dplugins/docs/svg.md

 </svg>
 ```

-If the first `<svg>` tag of your graphic should have an `id` attribute which will be used as the reference.
+Note that the first `<svg>` tag of your graphic should have an `id` attribute which will be used as the reference.

-## Build
-The build step will merge all graphics in one sprite beforehand and save the result in a `<layer>.svg`.
-When running the built version, this sprite is fetched as soon as one of the graphic inside is required.

-## Creating graphics that work well with this plugin

-To work properly, your graphic should include a `viewBox` attribute.
-The `id` is optional.
+It should also have a `viewBox` attribute.

-As an example, here is the minimal markup your graphic should include:
+As an example, here is the minimal markup your graphic should follow:

 ```svg
 <svg id="my-graphic" viewBox="0 0 80 120"> ... </svg>
 ```

+## Build
+The build step will merge all graphics in one sprite beforehand and save the result in a `<layer>.svg`.
+When running the built version, this sprite is fetched as soon as one of the graphics inside is required.